MouamleH/pdf-bot/README.md

 If you don't want to build your own, you will find a running bot in [this channel](https://t.me/SwiperTeam)

-Otherwise you need an SLL enabled hosting to get started.
+Otherwise, you need an SLL enabled hosting to get started.

 ### Downloading
 Compile the code using.